ritwik12/Satellite-Log-Data-Analyses/README.md

 ```
 pip install tqdm
 ```
+## Consumer-id Tool

+We are not reading data directly from a file, we are using filebeat to read data from log files and pass it to logstash which later passes it to ElasticSearch where it get indexed in syntaxed JSON.<br>
+We are reading that indexed data in ElasticSearch using <b>elasticsearch-py API</b>.
+There is a limit to elasticsearch, it can only read maximum of 10000 lines at most at a time.
+So, for this we are using <b>scroll API</b>.
+We are scrolling all the data in elasticsearch for 10 minutes at a rate of 10000 at a time.

 The flow of data is from a consumer-id in production.log to candlepin.log of Satellite logs.

 ### Production.log